Antibiotic misuse: Instances of antibiotic misuse

-Social and economic impact of antibiotic misuse
+Social and economic impact of antibiotic misuse and overuse

 Antibiotics can cause severe reactions and add significantly to the cost of care.
 In the United States, antibiotics and anti-infectives are the leading cause of adverse effect from drugs.
 In a study of 32 States in 2011, antibiotics and anti-infectives accounted for nearly 24 percent of ADEs that were present on admission, and 28 percent of those that occurred during a hospital stay.

 If antimicrobial resistance continues to increase from current levels, it is estimated that by 2050 ten million people would die every year due to lack of available treatment and the world's GDP would be 2 – 3.5% lower in 2050.
 If worldwide action is not taken to combat antibiotic misuse and the development of antimicrobial resistance, from 2014 – 2050 it is estimated that 300 million people could die prematurely due to drug resistance and $60 – 100 trillion of economic output would be lost.
 If the current worldwide development of antimicrobial resistance is delayed by just 10 years, $65 trillion of the world's GDP output can be saved from 2014 to 2050.

 Prescribing by an infectious disease specialist compared with prescribing by a non-infectious disease specialist decreases antibiotic consumption and reduces costs.